HLFCode/pibackup/README.md

 The parameters are the same as for backup.sh

+**Compressed images**
+Compressed images will be mounted by archivemount on a local folder (/tmp/compressed) before the data transfer starts
+Note: if the compressed file is on a network drive the mount will be slow as archivemount reads the entire compressed file to ascertain the compressed size
-If the image file is a compressed image it will be uncompressed first and mounted using losetup and if --keepmounted is present the uncompressed image will not be dismounted and deleted after the restore
+If --keepmounted is present the uncompressed image will not be dismounted and deleted after the restore